riedwaab/voice2text/README.md

 This console project shows how to use the Azure Media Index 2 Service in a practical way.
 The tool accepts a file via command line and converts it to several caption files.
-The VTT file is processed to make human readable.
+The VTT file is processed to a TXT file to make it human readable.

 ## Requirements
 You will need to deploy a azure media service with service principle authentication.